co-cart/co-cart/README.md

 <br>

+## What does it provide?

+CoCart provides support for managing the user session, alternative options for doing this task do exist; however, their usage can be limited to applications of the same origin as the WordPress installation.
+This is due to WooCommerce using cookies to store user session tokens.

+CoCart provides the utilities to change this behavior during any cart request and passes the required information to HTTP Header so it can be cached client-side.
+The use of an HTTP Authorization header is optional allowing users to shop as a guest.

 ## Quick Start

 📢 This repo is not package ready and must be **built** in order to activate the plugin.